 - The sub-initiative “Increase the Precision of the Description and Value of Collateral” should positively impact the “Collateral and Loan Pairing” capability; and

 - The sub-initiative “Increase the Accuracy of Client Scoring” should positively impact the “Client Risk Scoring” capability.

 After examining gap items for each one of the 4 problematic enabling capabilities in the “Lowering Errors in Personal Loan Filings” gap analysis, a specific strategic outcome needs to be established for each one of its impacting sub-initiative as shown in Figure 8 below.
 The 4 strategic outcomes in this example are as followed:

-- The strategic outcome of the sub-initiative “Increasing the Accuracy of the Account/Agreement Interest Determination” could be “Calculate the Account/Agreement Interest Determination Based on Client Risk Scoring and Collaterals”
+- The strategic outcome of the sub-initiative “Increasing the Accuracy of the Account/Agreement Interest Determination” could be “Calculate the Account/Agreement Interest Determination Based on Client Risk Scoring and Collateral”

 - The strategic outcome of the sub-initiative “Automation of Loan Filling and Disbursement Process” could be “Limit Human Intervention of the Loan Filing and Disbursement Process at the End for Final Approval”

-- The strategic outcome of the sub-initiative “Increase the Precision of the Description and Value of Collaterals” could be “Have Less than 5% of Collaterals Valued at Least than 90% of Capital Loan”
+- The strategic outcome of the sub-initiative “Increase the Precision of the Description and Value of Collateral” could be “Have Less than 5% of Collateral Valued at Least than 90% of Capital Loan”

 - The strategic outcome of the sub-initiative “Increase the Accuracy of Client Scoring” could be “Establish Client Risk Scoring on 2 Independent Credit Scoring Agencies”.